 Career services is there to assist you in making your resume professional and polished.
 There will more than likely be a spring career/internship fair on your campus, which gives you the perfect opportunity to take your new resume for a test drive.
 Most career services offices offer mock interviews, so schedule an appointment and start working on your interview skills.
 You can pay a professional service to write your resume, but use free campus resources first.

 2. Talk to people

 Reach out to your network and let them know what types of opportunities you are looking for.
 Talk to everyone from your recently employed friends, to your parents, your friends parents, your fraternity/sorority connections, professors, internship supervisors, mentors and members of professional associations.
 Your network of people might be bigger than you think.
-Don’t just rely on internet searches and sending off as many resumes as you can, to be the magic bullet that will land your dream job.
+Don’t rely only on internet searches and sending off countless resumes.
+Word of mouth can be a powerful tool.

 In order to talk to people about what you want to do, you need to first have an idea of what you want to do.
 So, think critically and carefully about your next steps so that you will be able to identify opportunities as they come up.
 Get out there and attend networking events.
 If you are intimidated by the prospect of going to a networking event alone, find a fellow senior who is in the same boat and go together, but don’t spend the night only talking to each other.

 3. Balance your time

-Set aside 2-3 hours a day for job search related activities.
+Set aside atleast two hours a day for job search related activities.
 Finding a job isn’t just about sending out resumes.
 Dedicate time to researching companies, finding networking events to attend, using social media, scheduling informational interviews, touching up your resume, writing cover letters, applying to openings and following up.

 It doesn’t have to be overwhelming if you get organized, schedule your time and don’t try to do everything at once.
 You still have classes, study time,